 Section 4.
-A Justice serving at the time of the ratification of this Amendment and whose term has otherwise expired shall, in order of seniority, be deemed to have been appointed in the first available year of the presidency of the most recently serving Presidents of the same political party as the Justice’s appointing President and in which no Justice senior has been deemed appointed.
-If there is no such year, the Justice shall be deemed to have retired and a vacancy thereby created.
+A Justice serving at the time of the ratification of this Amendment and whose term has otherwise expired shall, in order of seniority, be deemed to have been appointed in the first year during which the presidency was held by the same political party as the Justice’s appointing President and in which no Justice senior has been deemed appointed.
+If there is no such year, the Justice is deemed retired.

 There shall be a transitional appointment procedure by which any vacancies that exist at the time of ratification are filled.
 For any year of the 18 years prior to ratification in which no appointment was made or deemed made by this Section, a majority of those Senators belonging to the political party of the President in office for the largest portion of that year shall appoint a Justice, who will thereafter be deemed to have been appointed in that year.
 Any vacancy arising within two years of ratification from the retirement of a Justice serving at the time of ratification shall be filled by this transitional procedure if the Justice's term has not expired.

 References in this section to political parties do not create any novel structural role for political parties other than expediently and acceptably constituting this transitional procedure.